-1. The compliance fee should include a flat rate that properly reflects the necessary direct operational management and administrative costs of managing collections incurred by compliance schemes.
+1. The compliance fee should include a flat-rate that properly reflects the necessary direct operational management and administrative costs of managing collections incurred by compliance schemes.

-The cost of managing physical WEEE collections consists not only of the actual external collection and treatment costs, but also of a number of direct internal resource and operational management costs which are necessarily incurred by compliance schemes in order to properly carry out collections.
-If the compliance fee did not include an allowance for these costs, then the perception will be that the cost of the compliance fee will be lower than the actual costs likely to be incurred by schemes and is likely to generate an insufficient incentive for schemes to meet their collection target without using the fee.
+The cost of managing physical WEEE collections consists not only of the actual external collection and treatment costs, but also of several direct internal resource and operational management costs which are necessarily incurred by compliance schemes in order to properly carry out WEEE collections.
+If the compliance fee did not include an allowance for these costs, then the perception that the cost of the compliance fee would be lower than the actual costs likely to be incurred by schemes could be cultivated.
+This could disincentivise schemes to meet their collection target without using the fee.